hstryj/chatbot/chatbot/README.md

 # Chatbot

-Chatbot is a project written in Elixir that integrates with the Ollama server to process questions and generate responses using language models.
+Chatbot is a project written in Elixir that integrates with the Ollama server to process questions and generate responses using large language models.

 <img width="547" alt="POC2" src="https://github.com/user-attachments/assets/38cf7506-8836-4022-916f-1a0eb5332a63" />